Opportunities for our Majors

 Recording

-The Google Application is now closed.
-All applications and materials had to be submitted no later than 4:30PM, Monday February 5, 2024.
-Applications after this date were not accepted.
+The Google Application is now open.
+All applications and materials must be submitted no later than 11:59PM, Thursday, March 6, 2025.
+Applications after this date will not accepted.
+(If you have issues with the application, please send an email to econugadvisor@ucsd.edu.)

-Decisions on applications were released on Wednesday, February 14, 2024.
+Decisions on applications will be released on Friday, March 14, 2025.

 Special Studies courses provide the opportunity to explore a particular topic in greater depth.
 The course may be used for upper-division Economics elective credit (Pass/No Pass) if taken for four units, but not if taken for two units.
 The topic, frequency and nature of meetings with the faculty member, and method of assessment are all determined in advance with the faculty member.